qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   yet the actual area of interest for the project is a smaller geographic area.
   The project full extent coordinates can be set with the :ref:`extent selector
   <extent_selector>` widget.
+  If you want to save the full extent so that the project always opens with it, check |unchecked|:guilabel:`Use as extent for the main canvas when opening the project`.

 CRS Properties
 --------------